jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
 It's a name in honor of ancestors like Copernicus, Bruno, and Galileo.
 All brave people who toppled royal antagonists by merely looking up at the stars and asking questions.
 These giants took on the responsibility to advance civilization and let Evolution deal with the naysayers.

-You can transform our civilizationy Stargazer.
+You can transform our civilization, Stargazer.
 Not only do you already wield much power with eReaders, smartphones, and hi-speed internet, you hold the most potent lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to insurance underwriters, you are at the frontline—the place that creates political power.

 I'm serious.
 Remember, when I said, "power is to politics what money is to finance."
 Well, being on the frontline is why you're so powerful.
 You are society's nervous system.
 Feeling the pain of real work tells you the exact tools we need to finish the Internet Age upgrade.

 Darth Blockbuster will never understand what you know.

 Do you think corporate or government bureaucrats really understand the frontline pain points of our healthcare systems COVID-19 response?
-How could they, if they don't feel fear every time they punch their clock-like paramedics, cleaners, nurses, doctors?
+How could they, if they don't feel fear every time they punch their clock-like paramedics, cleaners, nurses, doctors do every day?

-All we have to do is connect this frontline pain, with modern technology, and Main Street will once again hold the levers of power.
+To upgrade our society, all we have to do is connect this frontline pain with modern technology, and Main Street will once again hold the levers of power.
 And, all the antagonists can do is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Hermione Granger, Neo, and Cinderella were all regular people feeling the pain of real-life.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide teaching you how to overcome the villains.

 So, the time is now, Stargazer, to leave the farm and join the rebellion.

+## Techvolution Builds on the Past

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.

-The open-source community has already laid the groundwork to evolve our society.
-The Internet Age is only held back by Darth Blockbuster and his Death Star rulebook.
-To over his antagonism, and earn our happiness, we need to get you into the fight as an Internet Age player god.

-But to do that, you have to feel the click of "Eureka!
-I'm the player god.
-I must evolve humanity to the Internet Age.
-Or we lose the game of civilization."

-<div style='position:relative; padding-bottom:calc(43.90% + 44px)'><iframe src='https://gfycat.com/ifr/QuarrelsomeLeftEuropeanfiresalamander' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/quarrelsomelefteuropeanfiresalamander">via Gfycat</a></p>

-_Civilizations always rise and fall.
-Trust funds, savings accounts, and stocks don't survive the end of a civilization.
-That's why nobody should want to be part of a society's collapse.
-To avoid ours, you need to step up and upgrade our culture to the Internet Age._

-## Techvolution Builds on the Past

-The world's on your shoulders, Stargazer.
-But let's take a minute and ease some of the burdens.
-First off, the world is always on your shoulders.
-Big Business and Big Government say they're going to be there for you, but we all know that's a marketing promise more than a reality.
-After all, what lever of power do you have against a giant insurance corporation, or the Internal Revenue Service?
-These organizations write the rules and control the call-centers, forms, and databases you use to deal with them.

-That's why being a player god means taking extreme ownership of your life by controlling as many levers of power as possible.
+Only when we click a new philosophy will we make a new player god, and thus enter the Internet Age.
+And, while the world may be on our shoulders, being a player god is rather easy.

 Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
-These are actions of a player god.
-And they're not that complicated.
-So while yes, being a player god is hard, it's also rather straightforward.
-And many of us are doing it already.
+These are the actions of a player god, and they're not that complicated.
+Most people are already doing it anyway.

-The difference with Techvolution is we expect ourselves, and each other, to bring on the era of mass-collaboration by using apps and electronics custom-designed to solve frontline problems.
+The difference is, by adopting Techvolution, we expect ourselves, and each other, to bring on the era of mass-collaboration by using apps and electronics custom-designed to solve frontline problems.
 Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
-After all, Protestantism and Catholicism still teach millions of people.
+After all, Protestantism and Catholicism still reach millions of people.

 Likewise, Right/Left will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.

 Moreover, moderate Progressive and Conservatives have an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
-This single book can't replace their hard won and valuable knowledge.
+This single book can't replace their hard-won and valuable knowledge.
 It would be laughable to suggest it could.

-Moreover, and this is the crucial point for people inside the government, Techvolution frees you to better solve your growing problems as well.
-Extremism usually dies pretty quickly when entering government.
-Seeing "the books" of massive unfunded state and provincial social programs alone is quite sobering.
-Antagonists block practical solutions to government problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.

-When I say Left/Right politics, it's outside ideologues with a simplistic view of our world who I take aim at.
-These are the people who radicalize what is still a well structured political system.
+So please keep in mind, when I say Left/Right politics, it's outside ideologues with a simplistic view of our world who I take aim at.
+These are the people who radicalize our politics and make it so hard for those inside the government to seek compromises to long-held problems like unfunded retirement funds or confusing tax codes.

 ![protest](https://techvolution.io/content/images/2020/04/protests2.jpg)

 _Marching and protesting was the best tool the Civil Rights Movement had.
-But today modern technology lets us change the world ourselves.
-There are now barriers to education, employment, communication, filmmaking, power generation; if we grab hold of modern tools.
+But modern technology lets us dismantle barriers to education, employment, power generation if we become player gods.
 Credit: [Library of Congress](https://unsplash.com/photos/WzPxmB_tRlw), [Phil Hearing](https://unsplash.com/photos/OKMdjGLL7Is)._

 The solution to radicalization is giving power to the frontline.
-Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.

-We're already starting to use digital tools to improve our lives.
-For example with Uber, Etsy, Shopify, Airbnb, and YouTube product review.
-Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.
+Only frontline people like you, Stargazer, are more concerned with problem-solving then ideological purity.
+More important, only you can grab hold of levers of power that establish the Internet Age.

-After all, controlling tools is the Nature of all political battles.
-Whether in galaxies far far away.
-Street fights in parking lots.
-Wars between nations.
-Or your own life.
-It's why antagonists make new tools against the rules.
+And that's why antagonists make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and regulations are supposed to empower protagonists and player gods to push human evolution, not get in the way.

 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.